iriszhou-iyz/followers-check/README.md

 ## followers-check
-check who you're mutuals with, who doesn't follow you back, and who you don't follow back on instagram
+check who you're mutuals with, who doesn't follow you back, and who you don't follow back on instagram!

 ### step 1: get your data
-get your official data from [instagram](https://www.instagram.com/download/request/)
+request your official data from instagram [here](https://www.instagram.com/download/request/)
 - download or transfer information -> some of your information -> check the 'followers & following' box
 - download to device
 - date range: all time